Raw materials make up a crucial part of the supply chain for organizations across all sectors of the global economy.

 iShares XEG ETF is one of Canada’s most substantial commodity ETFs, with an AUM of $1.50 billion at writing.

-iShares XEG ETF is also a method to gain low-cost exposure to the energy sector with a management fee of 0.55% and an MER of 0.61%.
-The iShares XEG ETF allocates 100% of its resources to 14 Canadian energy companies, effectively expressing a sector view.
+iShares XEG ETF is also a method to gain low-cost exposure to the energy sector.
+The ETF allocates 100% of its resources to 14 Canadian energy companies, effectively expressing a sector view.

 The fund does not diversify its asset allocation into fixed-income assets, futures contracts, or equity securities trading in other sectors of the economy, making it a high-risk investment.